 Not all sportsbook bonus offers are created equal — but that’s not always apparent on the face of the offer.
 Some include semi-confusing language, or contain certain requirements that make it difficult to unlock the full bonus advertised.
 Some offers just don’t have as much upside as it may appear.
 Fortunately, some are quite lucrative and very easy to secure, or quite literally are free cash requiring only the effort of typing your name and email.

-The law is also good for bettors because it allows up to 23 online sportsbooks to enter the state.
-Each tribal casino in the state, and commercial casino in Detroit, may launch an online sportsbook — with or without the help of a partner having sportsbook experience.
+The law is also good for bettors because it allows a sizeable number of online sportsbooks to operate in the state.
+Each federally recognized tribe in the state, and commercial casino in Detroit, may partner with a provider to launch an online sportsbook.

 That’s a lot of legal sportsbooks, almost double the number as in PA, and overall means more choice, diversity and competition for your loyalty.